Survival Servers Review

 For a first-time server owner, this is overwhelming.
 For someone who's migrated from self-hosting because they're tired of maintaining a VPS, this is exactly the level of control they're used to.

-The Location Constraint
+The Location Constraint, Revisited

 No Crossplay